scaleoutsean/eseries-perf-analyzer/README.md

 docker-compose build
 ````

-Now that the containers have been built, three steps remain:
+Now that the containers have been built, several steps remain:
 - Start `influxdb`
 - Create a database (or several) for EPA Collector
 - Start `grafana`